v-ladynev/fluent-hibernate/README.md

 ```
 ### A Nested Transformer

-It is a custom transformer like `Transformers.aliasToBean(SomeDto.class)`, but with nested projections support.
+It is a custom transformer like `Transformers.aliasToBean(SomeDto.class)`, but with the nested projections support.

 Just download the library using [Download](#download) section and use [FluentHibernateResultTransformer](https://github.com/v-ladynev/fluent-hibernate/blob/master/fluent-hibernate-core/src/main/java/com/github/fluent/hibernate/transformer/FluentHibernateResultTransformer.java).